-The B.A. in Economics is offered primarily as a degree in the liberal arts.
-The major offers students valuable preparation for a variety of career paths.
-Students may design their programs of study: for immediate entry upon graduation into business, government, or other employment; for graduate education leading to a business administration, law, or other professional degree; or for graduate work in economics or related disciplines.
+The B.A. in Economics is offered primarily as a degree in the liberal arts and provides students with valuable preparation for a variety of career paths.
+Students may design their programs of study for immediate entry upon graduation into business, government, or numerous other fields; for graduate education leading to a business administration, law, or other professional degree; or for graduate work in economics or related disciplines.

 The B.A. in Financial Economics provides a curriculum that prepares students for careers in financial services industry.
 The program provides exposure to economic theory at the undergraduate level and to economics and finance courses that are traditionally offered separately in economics and business degree programs.
 The program focuses on analytical skills and workforce readiness working in financial planning, financial administration, banking, or other employment.
 The curriculum for the program is designed for flexibility and allows for students to double-major.